ronbenbenishti/Armies/README.md

 # **Armies**
+Start script with Armies_gui.py

-### *by Ron, Mor, , Irena, Eyal, Sergei and Sophia*
+### *by Ron, Irena, Eyal, Sergei and Sophia*

-We decided to create an Antivirus, a program that scans incoming files and finds out if the file is a virus or infected with Malware.
+Armies is a Maleware indicator, a program that scans incoming files and finds out if the file is a virus or infected with Malware.
 We aim to scan a specific file which has been downloaded from the internet.
 The features we will be deploying in this exercise: